IBM/scheduler-library/README.md

 ### The `.config` File Contents

-The config file contains a series of definitions, like #define macros or environment variables, wused to guide the default make behavior.
+The config file contains a series of definitions, like #define macros or environment variables, used to guide the default make behavior.
 These contents are:

-- DO_CROSS_COMPILATION=y  indicates we are cross-compiling (uses the cross-compiler defined in Makefile)
+- `DO_CROSS_COMPILATION=y`  indicates we are cross-compiling (uses the cross-compiler defined in Makefile)
-- COMPILE_TO_ESP=y	  indicates we are compiling to target the ESP RISC-V SoC environment
+- `COMPILE_TO_ESP=y`	  indicates we are compiling to target the ESP RISC-V SoC environment
-- CONFIG_ESP_INTERFACE=y  this should always be set -- historical control to choose between some function interfaces.
+- `CONFIG_ESP_INTERFACE=y`  this should always be set -- historical control to choose between some function interfaces.
-- CONFIG_FFT_EN=y	  enable FFT Hardware Accelerators
+- `CONFIG_FFT_EN=y`	  enable FFT Hardware Accelerators
-- CONFIG_FFT_FX=32	  indicates FFT accelerators use 32-bit FXP format (can specify 64)
+- `CONFIG_FFT_FX=32`	  indicates FFT accelerators use 32-bit FXP format (can specify 64)
-- CONFIG_FFT_BITREV=y	  indicates FFT accelerators include the bit-reverse operation
+- `CONFIG_FFT_BITREV=y`	  indicates FFT accelerators include the bit-reverse operation
-- CONFIG_VITERBI_EN=y	  enable Viterbi Decode Hardware Accelerators
+- `CONFIG_VITERBI_EN=y`	  enable Viterbi Decode Hardware Accelerators
-- CONFIG_KERAS_CV_BYPASS=y	 turns off the Tensorflow code, etc. -- Leave this enabled!
+- `CONFIG_KERAS_CV_BYPASS=y`	 turns off the Tensorflow code, etc. -- Leave this enabled!
-- CONFIG_VERBOSE=y	  turns on a LOT of debugging output
+- `CONFIG_VERBOSE=y`	  turns on a LOT of debugging output
-- CONFIG_DBG_THREADS=y	  turns on debugging output for the threads
+- `CONFIG_DBG_THREADS=y`	  turns on debugging output for the threads
-- CONFIG_GDB=y		  indicates compilation should iclude the "-g" flag to retain symbols, etc. which provides for greater debugger support, etc.
+- `CONFIG_GDB=y`		  indicates compilation should iclude the "-g" flag to retain symbols, etc. which provides for greater debugger support, etc.

 ### Usage

-As indicated, there are two executables that will execute the Mini-ERA functionality on the *scheduler-library*, adn their usage is very similar, but with a few distinctions owing to the differences in running with a trace input as versus a simulated world  providing inputs.
+As indicated, there are two executables that will execute the Mini-ERA functionality on the SL, and their usage is very similar, but with a few distinctions owing to the differences in running with a trace input as versus a simulated world  providing inputs.

-#### Trace-Driven Version: ```test-scheduler.exe```
+#### Trace-Driven Version: `test-scheduler.exe`
 ```
 ./test-scheduler.exe -h
 Usage: ./cmain.exe <OPTIONS>